Footballec rules

 Match duration

-Before kick-off, the figures are freely distributed across the pitch.
-Typical systems include 4-3-3, 4-4-2 or 4-1-3-2.
+Before kick-off, the figures are distributed freely across the field.
+Typical systems are 4:3:3, 4:4:2 or 4:1:3:2.
 Centre-backs can form a small “wall” as a pair.

-Moving figures
+Moving the figures

 Attacking position